2019 CALGARY SELLERS GUIDE

 A non-exclusive listing arrangement means that your listing will be posted to the MLS system and other real estate agents have the ability to bring potential buyers to your home.
 Today Social Media coverage is huge and we use to our advantage all today's technology.
-Your home is also syndicated to various websites, in the U.S./North America and Europe our affiliate is Luxuryhomes.com (multi lingual), to reach the Chinese market we show your home on Juwai.com see our Listing Presentation for the full maximum exposure list.
+Your home is also syndicated to various websites, in the U.S./North America and Europe our affiliate is Luxuryhomes.com (multi lingual), to reach the Chinese market we show your home on Juwai.com, ask for our Listing Presentation for the full maximum exposure list.
 Non- exclusive listings are the most common type of agreements in the Canadian real estate market.

 Local market conditions can affect the sale of your home.
 Understanding the current real estate trend can assist you in making decisions while selling your home.
 We can set up an email showing you relevant activity in your neighborhood with our complimentary Market Snapshot.
 There are three market states: